asebezhko/Kursachi-moi-kursachi/README.md

 # Kursachi-moi-kursachi
 College stuff

-I'll put here all the code written for uni just to learn the abilities of github.
+I'll put here all the code written for uni to learn the abilities of github.